ben-haim/gotxs/README.md

-This is attempt at creating Go bindings for OpenTransactions (opentxs) using SWIG.
+This is an attempt at creating Go bindings for OpenTransactions (opentxs) using SWIG.

 # Requirements